 The information comes from the pre-session surveys that I’ve been conducting with business leaders before sessions on “Give Great Answers To Tough Questions”.

-Out of these three areas, it’s the nightmare questions that come to you from your own people which are often the ones which are the most challenging.
-There are two particular reasons for this;
+Out of these three areas, it’s the nightmare questions that come to you from your own people which are often most challenging.
+There are two particular reasons for this:

 Insiders know the troublespots